tathan08/tp/docs/UserGuide.md

 * Tags must be alphanumeric and have no spaces.

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Duplicate names are not allowed.
 Each person in the contact list must have a unique name.
-If you try to add a person with an existing name, the command will fail.
+If you try to add a person with an existing name, you'll see: "A person with this name already exists in your address book.
+Please use a different name or edit the existing contact."
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Tags must be alphanumeric only (no spaces, hyphens, or special characters).
 Use camelCase for multi-word tags (e.g., `vipHandler`, not `vip-handler` or `vip handler`).
+Invalid tags will show: "Tag names should only contain letters and numbers (no spaces or special characters).
+Examples: 'VIP', 'friend', 'colleague2024'"
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Character Limits:**
-* Names: Maximum 100 characters
+* Names: Maximum 100 characters (must start with a letter, can contain letters, spaces, apostrophes, hyphens, and slashes)
 * Phone: Can contain any characters (numbers, +, (), -, spaces, letters, etc.), cannot be whitespace-only
-* Email: Must be a valid email format
+* Email: Must be a valid email format (username@domain.com)
 * Tags: Alphanumeric only, use camelCase for multi-word tags
+* Client names (for bookings): 1-100 characters, must contain at least one letter
+* Booking descriptions: 1-500 characters
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**